jlaydevant/Binary-Equilibrium-Propagation/README.md

 #### - The repo contains the following files:

 	i) main.py: file that centralise the argument of the parser and execute the code.
-Loads differentially the following files depending on the architecture (fc or conv).
+Loads differentially the following files depending on the architecture (fc or conv) and the settings of EP: (binary synapses & full-precision activations) or (binary synapses & binary activations).

-	ii) Network_fc.py: file that builds the class of a fully connected network and all its functions.
+	ii) Network.py: file that builds the class of network and all its functions.

-	iii) Tools_fc.py: file that train the fc-network, test it and save all data & parameters in a dedicated folder.
+	iii) Tools.py: file that train the network, test it and save all data & parameters in a dedicated folder.

-	iv) Network_conv.py: file that builds the class of a convolutionnal network and all its functions.

-	v) Tools_conv.py: file that train the conv-network, test it and save all data & parameters in a dedicated folder.

-	vi) plotFunctions.py: file used to plot the training curves as they appear in the paper.
+	iv) plotFunctions.py: file used to plot the training curves as they appear in the paper.
 It is copied in each new folder with new parameters.

 ## III - Run main.py file